YoussefLachgar/yousseflachgar/README.md

 <div align="center">

  🔭 I am currently a student engineer **in software engineering**

+ ⚒️ I am currently working on a project using  **Angular for the frontend and Spring Boot for the backend**

  🌱 I’m currently learning **Docker, AWS, Microservices, Flutter...**